Junocal vs Mariana Tek for reformer pilates

 Why this comparison exists at all

 Mariana Tek and Junocal serve overlapping but not identical wedges.
 Mariana Tek built its early reputation on being the reformer-pilates platform that took spot scheduling seriously when Mindbody treated it as a workaround.
-The native pick-a-spot pattern, the spot-rotation-and-rerouting logic, the favourite-spot persistence after a client picks the same spot twice — Mariana Tek codified those patterns as first-class features when most of the category was bolting them on.
+The native pick-a-spot pattern, the spot-rotation-and-rerouting logic, the favourite-spot persistence after a client picks the same spot twice — Mariana Tek codified those patterns as core features when most of the category treated them as afterthoughts.

 Junocal is the operator-friendly entrant that took the same patterns seriously and made them available at the entry tier.
 The structural argument is that pick-a-spot is not a premium-tier feature; it's a core feature of any reformer-pilates platform, and gating it behind premium pricing is an artefact of the Mindbody-era category structure rather than a reflection of the underlying operational cost.